 Fire up your barbecue or, alternatively, pop to the shop and buy one of those grass-singeing tin numbers, because Berenjak are doing DIY kabab kits.
 The Iranian spot in Soho has started selling a choice of three delicious-sounding at-home kits, including a mazeh box with their excellent freshly made sangak bread, and also a couple of kabab box choices.
 One of which includes ‘bespoke metal skewers’, which sounds like a collaboration between Nisbets and Savile Row.

 Bubala doesn’t just make some of the best vegetarian food in east London, it makes some of the best food in east London full stop.
-And now you can kind of pretend it’s your own (though no one will really believe you) by getting a Middle Eastern feast to your doorstep.
-The kit includes their excellent hummus and labneh, halloumi with black seed honey and, of course, those confit-like latkes.
+And now you can kind of pretend it’s your own (though no one will really believe you) by getting a Middle Eastern feast delivered to your doorstep.
+It includes their excellent hummus and labneh, halloumi with black seed honey and, of course, those confit-like latkes.

 The Thai-influenced neighbourhood favourite in Highbury is doing the kind of meal kits that we like the sound of.
 Or, to put it another way, they’re doing ready meals.
 The menu is pretty extensive, with classics like fish cakes and som tam salad on there, as well a big selection of curries.
 Alternatively, you can order a tasting menu box.